🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida

 - A permanent criminal record

-➡️ Even a first-time conviction can impact your insurance, employment, and mobility.
+➡️ Even a first-time conviction can affect your insurance, employment, and mobility.

-At Michael White, P.A., we regularly defend clients in Fort Lauderdale and South Florida charged with:
+At Michael White, P.A., we regularly represent clients across Fort Lauderdale and South Florida who have been charged with:

 - Habitual Traffic Offender (HTO) – Fla.
 Stat. § 322.264